Mech-Elites: Illuminating the Mechanic Space of GVGAI: General Video Game Artificial Intelligence (GVG-AI)

 Every game in the GVG-AI Framework is described in Video Game Description Language (VGDL)~\cite{ebner2013towards}.
 VGDL is encompassing enough to describe a wide variety of simple 2D games, yet remains easy to read for humans.
-Some of them are adaptations of classical games, such as \emph{Plants vs Zombies} (PopCap Games 2009) and \emph{Galaga} (Namco 1981), while others are brand new games, such as \emph{Wait for Breakfast}.
-In VGDL, one needs to describe game element behaviours, what events occur when elements collide, and how the game is won or lost.
+Some of them are adaptations of known games, such as \emph{pacman} (Namco, 1980), \emph{Plants vs Zombies} (PopCap Games 2009), and \emph{Galaga} (Namco 1981), others are demakes of big games, such as \emph{The Legend of Zelda} (Nintendo, 1986) and \emph{Pokemon} (Game Freak, 1996), while others are brand new games, such as \emph{Wait for Breakfast} where the player must remain idle in order to win; a game that is difficult for artificial players to solve.

 A VGDL game consists of two file types: the game description file and one or more level files.
 Four parts make up the game description file: a \emph{Sprite Set} which determines which game objects exist and how they look and behave, an \emph{Interaction Set} which describes how sprites interact, a \emph{Termination Set} to dictate how the game ends, and finally a \emph{level mapping} between game sprites and their ASCII representation in the level files.